 Author's notes: I have not written in quite a long while...
 However, with a favorite show that currently has no new episodes to keep me happy, I've decided to put together some stories of my own.
 I've written quite a bit to this one already, so as I edit, I will post additional changes rather quickly.
 It is mostly Jesse centric.
 Characters are Jesse, Walt, Mike, Gus so far.
 Comments, suggestions are welcomed.

-The simple reflection of overhead lights across the shiny surface had initially caught his eye, reminding him of something, which swiftly provoked a memory of a dozen other things.
-He couldn't even remember what it had initially reminded him of anymore.
+The reflection of overhead lights across the shiny surface had initially caught his eye, reminding him of something, which swiftly provoked a memory of a dozen other things.
+Now he couldn't even remember what it had initially reminded him of anymore.
 Now he felt frozen, drowned by his current thoughts in a way that paused all other senses.
 For a moment he was somewhere else, a prisoner to his own demons.

 "Jesse."
 Footsteps followed now and he wondered why the noise sounded like he was in a tunnel.

 His reverie was quickly interrupted when he felt the sharp slap of Walter White's hand upside the back of his head.

 "Hey," Jesse yelped, turning to glare at the man.
 "Jesus, what gives?"

 "What gives?"
 Brow furrowed, Mr. White stood in front of him now, arms crossed against his chest.
 "Jesse," he repeated.
 "Are you deaf?"

 Jesse rubbed his head irritably, glaring at Walt as he brought himself back to the the present.
 Back to the lab, back to the fact they wore matching orange hazmat suits, back to the repetitive process of manufacturing meth.
 Get with it, he told himself.
 Quit tuning out.
 He was back.
 "What do you want?"
 He frowned.
 He met Walter's eyes briefly and then looked away at the stainless steel counter again.
 What the hell did it remind him of?